mbinnun/Dockers/ubuntu-development-desktop-lxde-with-vnc/README.md

 -----------------------
 This image provides an LXDE base UBUNTU desktop with a web based VNC access.<br/>
 The desktop is intended to be a development environment.<br/>
-It contains CLI based tools like gcc, java, node, python, go and UI based tools like VSCode, QtCreator etc.<br/>
+It contains CLI based tools like gcc, java, node, python, go, php-cli and UI based tools like VSCode, QtCreator etc.<br/>

 -----------------------
 Usage Example: